jconorgrogan/Rotational-Numbers/README.md

 ## 2. Positional Representation in ENT

-In the Equidistant Number Theory (ENT), each natural number `n` is represented by `n` equidistant nodes on a unit circle.
-The position of a node representing the `k`-th number in the sequence is given by the angle `θ_k = 2π(k-1)/n`.
+In the Equidistant Number Theory (ENT), each natural number `n` is depicted by `n` equidistant nodes on a unit circle.
+The position of a node representing the `k`-th number is determined by the angle:

+\[ \theta_k = \frac{2\pi(k-1)}{n} \]

-Where \( N \) is the maximum number to be represented on the circle.
-The subtracting 1 ensures that the number 1 starts from \( 0 \) degrees or radians.
+The subtraction of 1 ensures that the first number in the sequence starts at \(0\) radians or degrees.

-## 3. Prime + Factorial identification with rotational overlap
+## 3. Prime and Factor Identification via Rotational Overlap

-A unique property emerges when considering the 'rotational overlap' of these nodes around the circle.
-Here, 'rotational overlap' refers to the alignment of nodes corresponding to different numbers upon rotation by their respective angles.
+When visualizing these nodes' rotations around the circle, a distinct property, termed 'rotational overlap', becomes evident.
+It pertains to the alignment of nodes corresponding to different numbers upon being rotated by their associated angles.

-Specifically, for a given number `n`, if the nodes corresponding to `n` do not exhibit rotational overlap with nodes of any previous number `m` (where `2 ≤ m < n`) during a full rotation, then `n` is a prime number.

-This property provides a novel, geometric method for prime identification and factorization.
-The absence of rotational overlap with previous numbers is consistent with the definition of primes as numbers having no other divisors than 1 and themselves.
-Conversely, for composite numbers `n`, rotational overlaps occur with nodes corresponding to their factors.

-## 2. Euler's Identity in the ENT

-Euler's identity is given by:
+Given a set of `N` nodes, each node `k` has an associated angle:

-\[ e^{i\pi} + 1 = 0 \]
+\[ \theta_k = \frac{2\pi(k-1)}{N} \]

-This can be visualized in the ENT as:
-- Begin at the point representing the number 1 on the unit circle.
-- Rotate by \( \pi \) radians to reach the point representing -1.
-- Adding 1 brings us back to the origin.
+On rotating each node by its respective angle, no two nodes will overlap with the starting positions of any nodes throughout a full rotation unless a divisor relationship exists between them.

+This geometric representation leads to an intuitive method for discerning prime numbers and factorizing composites:

+- **Prime Identification:** An absence of rotational overlap indicates a prime number.
+- **Factor Identification for Composites:** For composites, overlaps signal the presence of factors.

 The following operators are utiized in ENT:
 | Operator | Mathematical Basis | Effect on Nodes | Effect on Wave | Core Mathematical Components |